heistp/irtt/README.md

     [unsafe](https://golang.org/pkg/unsafe/) package, but so far this
     optimization has not been shown to be necessary.

-13) Why is the virt size (vsz) memory usage so high in Linux?
+14) Why is the virt size (vsz) memory usage so high in Linux?

-    This likely has to do with the way Go allocates memory.
+    This has to do with the way Go allocates memory.
 See [this article](https://deferpanic.com/blog/understanding-golang-memory-usage/)
     for more information.
 File an Issue if your resident usage (rss/res) is high or you feel that memory consumption is somehow a problem.